Claydee

-Klejdi Lupa (Greek: Κλέιντι Λούπα; born 7 June 1985), known professionally as Claydee, is a Greek-Albanian singer, songwriter and producer.
+Klejdi Lupa (Greek: Κλέιντι Λούπα; born 7 June 1985), known professionally as Claydee, is a Greek and Albanian singer, songwriter and producer.
 He has produced works that fall into the dance-pop, RnB and house music categories.
 His songs have charted as Top 10 hits in countries such as Greece, Spain, Serbia, Russia, Poland, Cyprus and Albania.
 His songs have also surpassed 582 million streams and YouTube views combined.

 Life and career

 Lupa was born in Tirana, People's Socialist Republic of Albania (present-day Albania) and moved to Athens, Greece, with his family at the age of four.
 Graduating from high school, he pursued a degree in Audio Engineering at SAE (International Technology College) that he completed in 2006.
 A year later, he obtained a BA in Recording Arts from Middlesex University.
 After concluding his degrees, in 2008, he went on to work at MTV Greece.

-Lupa released his first personal track "Call Me" which was awarded the Best Dance Video Clip at the MADTv Awards in 2011.
+Lupa released his first personal track "Call Me" which was awarded the Best Dance Video Clip at the MAD Video Music Awards in 2011.
 His second track, "Deep Inside", was a pop-dance track.
-In the summer of 2012 he released the international hit "Mamacita Buena" which became the first song produced in Greece to have the most views on YouTube and reached No.1 at the airplay chart in Greece while simultaneously being released internationally by Ultra Music.
+In the summer of 2012 he released the international hit "Mamacita Buena" which became the first song produced in Greece to surpass 20 million views on YouTube and reached No.1 at the airplay chart in Greece while simultaneously being released internationally by Ultra Music.
 The song was also featured in the NBC TV series Telenovela, which stars Eva Longoria.
 He was nominated for Best Greek Act Award at the MTV Europe Music Awards.

 His single "Sexy Papi" reached the No.1 in the airplay charts in countries such as Greece, Poland and Serbia while Coca-Cola in Greece chose him to go on tour with the brand for the summer of 2013.
 He performed in a number of countries, including Cyprus, Albania, Serbia, Poland, Romania, Russia, Canada, United States, Sweden and Italy and at Athens Arena.

 In 2010, Claydee co-created "Down2Earth Music", a music industry consulting and artist development company, with his friend Evan Klimakis.
 It launched Down2Earth Records, a mainstream dance label.
 Since then, the label has amassed on the YouTube channel over 1 billion views and 1 million subscribers.

 In 2015, Lupa released the song "Utopia" with his side project Bang La Decks.
 The song was featured in the video game FIFA 15 and the TV series Power and Teen Wolf.
 An adaptation of the song titled "How Bad Do You Want It" with vocals by Sevyn Streeter was also included in the soundtrack for the film Furious 7.